Practical Skills - Skillsbase

 No previous qualifications are required.

-This course is vulnerable young people who have a statement of educational needs, are receiving additional learning support in school, or are being supported by outside agencies such as family services, educational psychologist and speech and language therapists.
+This course is for vulnerable young people who have a statement of educational needs, are receiving additional learning support in school, or are being supported by outside agencies such as family services, educational psychologist and speech and language therapists.

 You will take part in a range of practical activities to develop your independence in key areas, such as cooking, cleaning, shopping, money management, travel, and being safe at home and in the community.